sujanrajs/delivery-calculator-wolt-assignment/README.md

 | Delivery distance | Integer     | The distance between the store and customer’s location **in meters**.                                   | **2235** (2235 meters = 2.235 km)        |
 | Number of items   | Integer     | The **number of items** in the customer's shopping cart.                                                | **4** (customer has 4 items in the cart) |
 | Order time        | Date + Time | The date/time when the order is being made (see rules-section how rush hours affect the delivery price) | You can choose the most suitable format  |

+#

+# Available Scripts

+In the project directory, you can run:

+# `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+# `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.